DSACMS/repo-scaffolder/tier4/checklist.md

 **Using automated-codejson-generator**

-The [automated-codejson-generator](https://github.com/DSACMS/automated-codejson-generator) is a GitHub Action that automatically generates and maintains code.json files for federal open source repositories.
+[automated-codejson-generator](https://github.com/DSACMS/automated-codejson-generator) is a GitHub Action that automatically generates and maintains code.json files for federal open source repositories.
 It ensures schema consistency and automates various metadata calculations.

 **Using the repo-scaffolder cookiecutter CLI**